Create a Website Account - Manage notification subscriptions, save form progress and more.

 Office hours are Monday - Thursday, 7:30 a.m. to 5:30 p.m., and Friday, 7:30 a.m. to 11:30 a.m.
 During this time if you need to speak with a Utility Customer Service Representative you can call (405) 359-4541 or email email@example.com

 All Edmond utility services are provided at very competitive rates and in compliance with all State and Federal standards.
 View Rate Sheet.

 You can always use City-Coded trash bags for the occasional extra trash load but if you find your trash cart is overflowing each week it might be less expensive to request an additional trash cart(s) for $7.00 each month per cart, if available.
 Contact Utility Customer Service at firstname.lastname@example.org or call (405) 359-4541 for assistance.

-You can find out when your recycling is collected by entering in your address here.
-This Address Locator will tell you when your solid waste and recycling is collected as well as provide a link to a printable recycling calendar.
+You can find out when your recycling is collected by entering your address here.
+This Address Locator will tell you when your solid waste and recycling are collected as well as provide a link to a printable recycling calendar.

 Please visit our Flush Meters webpage for more information.

 Yes.
 However, flush meters do not have a standard water hose connection.
 For more information, including rates and deposit amounts, please visit our Flush Meters webpage.